KeithCes/Bringers/Bringers/notes.md

 # stuff to do soon
 - make refund orderer + bringer payout one transaction to prevent partial completions on error
 - disable complete button bringer while backend calling to prevent double/triple charges
-- change your profit in bringer view to be 75% of delviery fee
 - TESTING!!!!
 - user stripe native credit card add form instead of plain text
 - handle refunds on order cancels